Pseudospin-orbit coupling and non-Hermitian effects in the Quantum Geometric Tensor of a plasmonic lattice: Discussion and conclusions

 \section{Discussion and conclusions}

-We have studied the quantum geometric tensor, comprising of the quantum metric and the Berry curvature, in a square plasmonic lattice.
+We have studied the quantum geometric tensor, comprising the quantum metric and the Berry curvature, in a square plasmonic lattice.
 The band structure of the system was investigated using a T-matrix method that combines the optical properties of individual metallic nanoparticles with the long-range radiative interactions between them.
 This method includes the dissipative losses inherent to metals, enabling access to both the band energies and modal losses.
 By numerically tracking a closed path in reciprocal space, with trajectories parallel to the high-symmetry axes of the system, a band splitting was found along the diagonal of the first Brillouin zone.
 In addition, we calculated the quantum geometric tensor explicitly, with the complex-valued eigenvectors provided by the T-matrix approach, and found non-trivial distributions of quantum metric and Berry curvature in all the diagonals of the Brillouin zone.

 The results here presented clarify, with microscopical simulations, the origin of pseudospin orbit-coupling in a square plasmonic lattice.
 In particular, we have shown numerically that a TE-TM band splitting emerges at the diagonal of the Brillouin zone, but it is absent in the empty lattice results presented in Ref.~\cite{CuerdaPRL2023}.
 Therefore, the band splitting at the diagonals is caused by the presence of the nanoparticles, and not by the lattice symmetry.
 This is in agreement with the statements and with the experimental observations in Ref.~\cite{CuerdaPRL2023}, and the polarization properties shown therein verify the TE and TM nature of the involved modes at the diagonal.
 Our numerical simulations presented here provide realistic values of the band splitting that are utilized as an input for the two band model in Ref.~\cite{CuerdaPRL2023}.
 The results of all the QGT components show excellent qualitative agreement with those in Ref.~\cite{CuerdaPRL2023}.
+Our results, in combination with the two-band model with $\Omega_{x,y}\neq 0$ and $\Omega_{z}=0$, hint the possible existence of Fermi arcs and exceptional points due to the non-hermiticity~\cite{BergholtzRevModPhys2021}.

 Our numerical simulations also yield a non-zero antisymmetric Berry curvature in the diagonals of the Brillouin zone.
 We have found that the Berry curvature correlates with loss (or gain) in the system, corroborating its non-Hermitian origin.
 The Berry curvature is non-zero at the local level, but its distribution strongly suggests that the Chern number is zero.
 Thus, in this case, the breaking of time-reversal symmetry generates non-trivial quantum geometry locally but without topologically non-trivial behavior.
 Overall, our results provide a microscopical understanding to the pioneering observation of non-Hermitian Berry curvature in a plasmonic lattice~\cite{CuerdaPRL2023}.
 They provide a basis for extending the studies of topological photonics in plasmonic lattices and similar long-range coupled platforms, to include effects of various geometric, particle shape, magnetic field, and gain.
 With such symmetry breaking mechanisms, a rich variety of novel topological and quantum geometric phenomena can be expected.